bankymondial/Predicting-Gym-Class-Attendance/README.md

 ### Repository Overview
 This repository contains:

 1. Training Scripts: For building the machine learning model.
+These are `notebook.ipynb`, `Model training and selection.ipynb` and `train.py`.
 2. Prediction Scripts: For making predictions.
+These are `predict-test.py`, `predict.py` and `model_C=1.bin`.
 3. Deployment Scripts: To deploy the model as a web service using Flask, Waitress, and Docker.
+These are `Pipfile`, `Pipfile.lock` and `Dockerfile`.
 4. API Documentation: Instructions to use the prediction API locally or via Docker/ECS.
+This can be found in the README file.

 ____________________________________________________________________________________________________________________________________________________